Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-09.md

 ### Why this assignment?

 APIs are the backbone of the web.
 Developers have writing these kinds of libraries for years.
 You have probably used a few already.
-By doing this assignment you will expand your abilities in new areas.
+By doing this assignment you will expand your abilities in new areas as you look at the code that implements API transactions.

 ## Project requirements

 You will write and publish a library that works with an API.
 Choose an API from the list or choose one of your own.

-Keep in mind that you are not building a product.
+**Keep in mind that you are not building a product.
 You are building a tool that facilitates the use of the API you choose.
-The tool should make development easier and faster.
+The tool should make development easier and faster.**

 - [Yoda Speak](https://rapidapi.com/ismaelc/api/yoda-speak)
 - [AccuWeather](https://rapidapi.com/stefan.skliarov/api/AccuWeather)